Talbot County, Maryland: Politics and government

-The Talbot County Council issued a proclamation on April 19, 1983, as to the birth of Talbot dating April 25, 1662.
 Talbot County was granted a charter form of government in 1973.
 The Talbot County Council has five members elected to four-year terms.
 The council president and vice president are elected yearly.
-As of 2022 the current council president is Corey W. Pack (R).
+As of 2022 the current council president is Chuck Callahan (R), and the County Manager is Clay B. Stamp.
 The current sheriff is Joe Gamble.

-In 2020, Joe Biden became the first Democratic presidential nominee to carry Talbot County, since Lyndon Johnson's 1964 landslide and the second since Franklin Roosevelt in 1936.
-In the years following the Civil War, Talbot was a swing county, divided between unionists and secessionists, but, although it voted Democratic at every election between 1908 and 1924, it later took decisive steps towards the Republican Party, surpassing rock-ribbed Garrett as the state's "reddest" county during the 1976 election.
-Recent elections have seen the county trend a little more Democratic vis-à-vis elections from the 1970s and 1980s; however, before Biden's 2020 victory, only Barack Obama in 2008 had come within ten percentage points of reclaiming the county.
+In the years following the Civil War, Talbot was a swing county, divided between Unionists and Secessionists.
+Although it voted Democratic at every election between 1908 and 1924, it later took decisive steps towards the Republican Party.
+It surpassed Garrett County as the state's most Republican county in 1976.
+Barack Obama came within ten percentage points of reclaiming the county in 2008.